"Considerable efficacy for hyperpigmentation concerns"

 by Hsu et al, 2013.
 Journal of the Amercian Academy of Dermatology

 Cysteamine cream as a new skin depigmenting product

 Cysteamine hydrochloride has been known to be a potent depigmenting molecule for over 5 decades.
 Despite its strong depigmenting effect, shown to be more potent than hydroquinone in vivo, cysteamine was never developed into a topical preparations. recently, a new technology became available permitting to considerably reduce the odor of cysteamine in cream conditions.
 Cysteamine cream made available as such, was evaluated in our studies for its depigmenting activity.

 The depigmenting effect was confirmed by dermatoscopal and chromametric evaluations as well as the histologic studies.
-Cysteamine cream showed a considerable efficacy in the treatment of epidermal melasma confirmed by all evaluation methods.
+Cysteamine cream showed a considerable efficacy in the correction of Hyperpigmentation confirmed by all evaluation methods.
 Previous cell culture studies confirmed that cysteamine acts through melanogenesis inhibition and not melanocytotoxicity to depigment cultured melanocytes.